Stanlow Oil Refinery

 Stanlow Refinery is an oil refinery owned by Essar Energy in Ellesmere Port, North West England.
-Until 2011 it was owned by Shell UK.
-The refinery is situated on the south bank of the Manchester Ship Canal, which is used to transport seaborne oil for refining and chemicals for Essar and Shell.
+Until 2011, it was owned by Shell UK.
+The refinery is situated on the south bank of the Manchester Ship Canal, which is used to transport seaborne oil for refining and chemicals for Essar.

 Stanlow has a refining capacity of 12 million tonnes per year with a barrel per day capacity of 296,000.
 Consequently, it is the second largest in the United Kingdom after Fawley Refinery, and produces a sixth of the UK's petrol needs.
 Stanlow is also a large producer for commodities such as jet fuel and diesel.

 Although situated in North West England, the refinery serves much of England as it is linked to the UK oil pipeline network.
 Oil is delivered to the Tranmere Oil Terminal via ship, then pumped to Stanlow for refining and stored for delivery.

 History

 The refinery occupies nearly 1900 acre near the River Mersey and dates back to 1924, when a small bitumen plant was established.
 Stanlow & Thornton railway station was opened in 1940 to give workers access to the site and the facility an extra mode of transport.
 However, this station is now only served by three trains daily towards each of Ellesmere Port (westbound) and Helsby (eastbound), with these services scheduled to depart at times which would be inconvenient for the workers.

-In the 1974 an oil pipeline was commissioned from Amlwch, Anglesey to Stanlow.
+In 1974 an oil pipeline was commissioned from Amlwch, Anglesey to Stanlow.
 Crude oil was pumped ashore from tankers moored at deep-water pontoons to a holding station at Rhosgoch, from there it was pumped through two 36-inch diameter pipelines, 127 km to Stanlow.
 The pipeline had closed by 1990.

 Crude oil is now received lower down river on the Mersey at the Tranmere Oil Terminal, operated by the Mersey Docks and Harbour Company from its Liverpool headquarters, and is transferred via a fifteen-mile (24 km) pipeline to storage at Stanlow.
 Output is delivered via various means, including by pipeline via the UK oil pipeline network, road and the Manchester Ship Canal.
 There is also a pipeline for jet fuel to Manchester Airport.

-In 1969 Shell-Mex & BP opened a £3 million joint venture bulk liquid distribution centre at Haydock, Lancashire.
-This was built on a 90-acre site and was designed to store up to 1 million tonnes of oil.
-It handled 5,000 tonnes of oil products daily, comprising 22 million gallons (100,000 m3) of white oil and 42 million gallons (191,000 m3) of black oil a year.
-The terminal was supplied with light oils via a 41.6 km pipeline from Stanlow refinery; heavy oils were delivered by two trains per day from Stanlow, and three daily trains from Heysham refinery.
-Oil products were loaded into a fleet of 100 road tankers for distribution.